kyma-project/istio/docs/user/01-60-recovering-from-unintentional-istio-module-removal.md

 ## Cause

-- Module was disabled.
-It was not effectively removed because user's custom resources still exist.
+- The Istio module was disabled, but it was not completely removed because the user's CRs still exist.

-For instance: istio module was deleted but there are still `VirtualService` resources belonging to the user or installed by another Kyma component/module.
-In such case the hooked finalizer pauses normal module deletion until user cleans up all the related resources.
-This [blocking deletion strategy](https://github.com/kyma-project/community/issues/765) is designed on purpose and is enabled by default for all modules.
+For example, the issue occurs when you delete the Istio module, but there are still `VirtualService` resources that either belong to the user or were installed by another Kyma component or module.
+In such cases, the hooked finalizer pauses the deletion of the module until you remove all the related resources.
+This [blocking deletion strategy](https://github.com/kyma-project/community/issues/765) is intentionally designed and is enabled by default for the Istio module.

 ## Remedy